raballew/kne-on-ocp/README.md

 time="2022-10-11T20:22:59Z" level=info msg=stopped.
 ```

-Lets fix this by first cleaning up the broken topology:
+Lets fix this by first removing the broken topology:

 ```bash
 oc delete namespace $namespace
 ```

-Then create a topology with a valid configuration:
+Then create a topology with a valid BGP configuration:

 ```bash
 namespace=3-node-ceos-with-traffic-fixed